Grow plants straight from the kitchen. No need to leave the house to garden!

 All in all, it’s quite possible to get a few extra gallons of material that is perfect for growing many plants, just with these basic kitchen items!

-Containers for lockdown gardening
+Containers for urban gardening

 - Plastic bottles – Cut a plastic bottle in half to create pots.
 The stable bottom can sit on its own.
 With a bit of string, you can make a macramé hanging basket out of the funnel-shaped portion.
 Hang it above another pot so extra water doesn’t drain to the floor!
 Drill holes to make sure water drains well (a soldering iron is perfect, but knitting needles or even a knife tip work well.
 Careful!).